Sonata Arctica: Pariah's Child, The Ninth Hour and Talviyö (2014–2023)

-On September 3, 2014, Ouergh Records announced a Sonata Arctica tribute album.
+On 3 September 2014, Ouergh Records announced a Sonata Arctica tribute album.
 The album, A Tribute to Sonata Arctica featured bands from across the globe covering Sonata Arctica songs, with a focus on newer bands that were influenced by Sonata Arctica.
 Prominent bands included: Xandria, Van Canto, Stream of Passion, Arven, Powerglove, and Timeless Miracle.
 The album was endorsed by Tony Kakko.
 The tribute album was released September 12, 2015.

+In 2014, writer Marko J. Ollila released a biography of the band, titled simply Sonata Arctica.
+The book was published by Paasilinna Publishing Ltd. and was originally only in Finnish.
+An English translation was published on 5 December 2014 as an e-book.
+The book covered the band's history from its formations up to the 2014 re-record of Ecliptica.
+It also included a fictional short-story written by Kakko, which was the singer's debut as a writer of material other than lyrics.

-On December 18, 2015, Sonata Arctica released a Christmas-themed single, Christmas Spirits.
+On 18 December 2015, Sonata Arctica released a Christmas-themed single, Christmas Spirits.

 In February 2016, the band announced their plans to start recording a new album and release it in the final quarter of 2016.
 In July 2016, they announced on their Facebook page that the yet-to-be-titled album was mixed.
 On July 21, they officially announced the album's title, album artwork, and release date on their Facebook page.
 Their ninth studio album, The Ninth Hour, was released on October 7, 2016.
 The artwork featured a future Utopian landscape with technology and nature in the balance.

 In November 2018, the band revealed that they were working on a new album, which its production had finished in 2019.
-On June 21, 2019 they released a lyric video for "A Little Less Understanding" and revealed the name of the tenth studio album Talviyö which was released via Nuclear Blast on September 6, 2019.
+On 21 June 2019 they released a lyric video for "A Little Less Understanding" and revealed the name of the tenth studio album Talviyö which was released via Nuclear Blast on 6 September 2019.

+Clear Cold Beyond (2023–present)

+The band released "First in Line", the first single from their eleventh studio album Clear Cold Beyond on 13 October 2023; the album was released on 8 March 2024.